WordPress/gutenberg/packages/experiments/README.md

 * Explicitly type out he or she is aware of the consequences
 * Pretend to register a `@wordpress` package (and trigger an error as soon as the real package is loaded)

+Dangerously opting in to using these APIs by theme and plugin developers is not recommended.
+Furthermore, the WordPress Core philosophy to strive to maintain backward compatibility for third-party developers **does not apply** to experimental APIs registered via this package.

+The consent string for opting in to these APIs may change at any time and without notice.
+This change will break existing third-party code.
+Such a change may occur in either a major or minor release.

 ## Contributing to this package

 This is an individual package that's part of the Gutenberg project.
 The project is organized as a monorepo.
 It's made up of multiple self-contained software packages, each with a specific purpose.
 The packages in this monorepo are published to [npm](https://www.npmjs.com/) and used by [WordPress](https://make.wordpress.org/core/) as well as other software projects.